 Find and Use Materials

 Start your research by identifying the materials you need.
 Use NUsearch, our online catalog, to search the books, scores and recordings held in the Music Library and other NU libraries.
-(Note: While Northwestern University musical performances since 1995 can be located in NUsearch; earlier performances can be located in the card file in the Music Listening Center.)
+(Note: While Northwestern University musical performances since 1995 can be located in NUsearch; earlier performances can be located by speaking with a staff member.)

 Once you have your item's call number, use our Locate Materials webpage to find its physical location, usually in the Music Library or elsewhere in Deering Library.

-A very limited amount of printed music and music books are held in the Oak Grove Library Center (OGLC), and all phonodisc (LP) sound recordings are located in on-campus storage.
-Music dissertations are also stored remotely.
+A limited amount of printed music and music books are held in the Oak Grove Library Center (OGLC), as well as music master theses and PhD dissertations, and periodicals older than one year.
+All phonodisc (LP) sound recordings are located in on-campus storage.

-- Materials housed in the OGLC or on campus storage may be requested directly in NUsearch by clicking on the "Get It" tab in the search results to view request options.
+- Materials housed in the OGLC or on campus storage may be requested directly in NUsearch by clicking on the "request" tab in the search results.
 Requests are processed instantly by the system.

 - To access a music dissertation, complete an online Item Request form.